jetnew/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 💻 Hi!
-I'm a computer science undergraduate at the [National University of Singapore](https://www.comp.nus.edu.sg).
+I’m a computer science fresh grad from the [National University of Singapore](https://www.comp.nus.edu.sg), Turing Research Programme and University Scholars Programme.

-🧠 I'm currently researching world models for multi-agent reinforcement learning for my final year project.

-♟️ I like to play games, make games, and make AI play games.
-In the future: [Make AI that build games, then play them?](https://ai.googleblog.com/2021/03/paired-new-multi-agent-approach-for.html)
+🕶️ I'm currently building Large Language Model (LLM) agents to scale business processes.

+💼 I previously worked as:
+- Data Scientist Intern at Indeed (2022)
+- AI Student Researcher at Collaborative, Learning, and Adaptive Robots (CLeAR) Lab (2021)
+- Machine Learning Engineer Intern at Grab (2021)

+🧠 I run AI Space, an AI community in Singapore with 500+ people, to meet new people with similar interests in AI.
+Previously, I led the NUS Statistics & Data Science Society as president.